 I’ll probably continue working on KnightOS for a very long time.
 KnightOS will never die, but it has a habit of taking long naps from time to time.
 Recently, it decided to wake up, and gave me a bit of a nudge.
 Scas (the next-gen KOS assembler [at least until I decide to do it from scratch again :P]) needed some affection!

 The results: with approximately six hours worth of work spread over a week, I reduced the memory leaked when building the C template program from 964251 bytes… to less than two thousand bytes.
 Every single compiler warning has been fixed.
 Where before Valgrind reported over five thousand errors, it now reports none.
 The only reason there are still any leaks left is because I needed CI to fail until I finished working on a different patchset, and I set it to fail if there was any memory leak whatsoever.

-Now that scas is more reliable, I’m working on getting scas building the Monty Python of KnightOS: the kernel itself!
+Now that scas is more reliable, I’m working on getting scas building the core of KnightOS: the kernel itself!
 I hope to finish it within a few weeks, make a few changes, and release scas 1.0!
 For now, we’ll have to settle for scas 0.4, which has many, many improvements over 0.3.4 (which was released way back in February of 2019):

 scas -a x86.tab